 Which changes to the way the war was prosecuted last year led to this move to urban areas and this increase in airstrikes?

-When Trump came in we saw a significant continuation of that.
-Things didn’t get any better under Trump for civilians – in fact, they got a lot worse.
+When Trump came into office, we saw a significant continuation of that.
+Things didn’t get any better under Trump for civilians—in fact, they got a lot worse.
 One of the reasons for that was the intensity of the bombardment.
 We saw an absolutely ferocious bombing campaign by the US and its allies in both Mosul and Raqqa in 2017.
 Between those two cities, the coalition alone dropped 50,000 munitions.
 One bomb or missile was dropped on Raqqa every 12 minutes, on average, for the duration of the four-month battle.

 So the whole post-Gulf War Western military narrative of "surgical strikes" is effectively out the window when those strikes are on built-up areas?

 Yes.
-The single clearest example of that was in March, 2017, when the US conducted a very precise airstrike on IS fighters, dropping two 500lb bombs on the roof of a house in an area of Mosul called Al Jadidah.
+The single clearest example of that was in March 2017, when the US conducted a very precise airstrike on IS fighters, dropping two 500-pound bombs on the roof of a house in an area of Mosul called Al Jadidah.
 They didn’t know, however, that there were more than 100 civilians sheltering in the basement of that building, who all died when it collapsed.
-So that was a very precise strike, but precision didn't help at all there – in fact, precision was part of the problem; it was the absence of intelligence that led to those deaths.
+So that was a very precise strike, but precision didn't help at all there—in fact, precision was part of the problem; it was the absence of intelligence that led to those deaths.

 The first time we spoke there was, you said, a huge disparity in terms of coalition members’ levels of transparency and accountability.
 Has the mounting civilian death-toll forced any improvement in that area?